r-pufky/tofs-salt-library/docs/usage.md

 files_switch
 ============
-Returns a valid value for the "source" parameter of a "file.managed" state function.
-This makes easier the usage of the Template Override and Files Switch (TOFS) pattern.

-Params:
+Return valid list of 'source' parameters using TOFS pattern.

+Args:
-  * prefix: pillar prefix to custom ':files_switch'.
-Colons ':'
+  prefix: String pillar prefix to custom :files_switch.
+Colons (:) are
-    are replaced by '/' to be used as directory prefix
+      replaced by forward slash (/) to be used as directory prefix.
-  * files: ordered list of files to look for, with full path
+  files: Ordered List of Strings containing full path of files to look for.
-  * default_files_switch: if there's no pillar 'prefix:files_switch'
-    this is the ordered list of grains to use as selector switch of the directories under "prefix/files"
+  default_rank: Ordered List of Strings to use as keys to search grains for
+      most specific match of a host to a subdirectory.
+Only used if no pillar prefix:files_switch exists.
+Default: ['id', 'os', 'os_family'].
-  * indent_witdh: indentation of the result value to conform to YAML
+  indent_width: Integer indentation of the result value to conform to YAML.
+      Default: 6.

 Example: